 Since the possibilities are so vast with analytics, it can be difficult to narrow your focus.
 Here are just a few of the most common use cases for analytics in the manufacturing industry.

-Having and analyzing data on the quality of your suppliers’ performance can help you make several determinations.
+Having and analyzing data on the quality of your suppliers’ performance can help you make several determinations:

-Manufacturers tend to have a close eye on their “Order Cycle Time,” which Forbes describes as the time it takes for a product to move through the production process from customer order to customer receipt.
-It’s important to keep this time optimal and make improvements as needed.
+Manufacturers tend to have a close eye on their Order Cycle Time, while trying to lessen the time it takes for a product to move through the production process from customer order to customer receipt.
+It’s important to keep this time as short and efficient as possible and make improvements as needed.

 Data from along the production line can put definitive reasoning behind your yield rates.
-It can surface issues that are actively or passively reducing efficiency, and you can make the appropriate changes to improve production.
+It can surface issues that are actively or passively reducing efficiency, so you can make the appropriate changes to improve production.
 On the other hand, it can also identify strengths along your production line and help you distribute them across the process.

-You’ll be able to identify patterns and discover and respond to the “why” behind things like consistent returns or late deliveries.
+You’ll be able to identify patterns that allow you to discover and respond to the “why” behind frequent customer issues like consistent returns or late deliveries.
 Also, when you have real-time information coming in, you can react to changes in your own supply chain and production process, reducing the impact on your customer satisfaction levels.

-Make your manufacturing organization data-driven.
+Make sure your manufacturing organization is data-driven with these strategies.